KEA Motorhomes | Better By Design & Experience

 KEA FAQs

-Many factors can affect a motorhome’s fuel efficiency, including weight, tyre pressure, air resistance, driving speed, and how well the engine has been maintained.
+Many factors can affect a motorhome’s fuel efficiency, including weight, tyre pressure, air resistance, driving speed, and engine maintenance.
 Driving style can also play a role — steady, smooth driving is more fuel-efficient than braking and frequent acceleration.
 Ensuring your RV is operating at maximum efficiency can also be relevant.
-Your engine should be working correctly, oil levels should be adequate, oil should be clean, and small details like drag from the cabin should be monitored.
+Your engine should be working correctly, oil levels should be adequate, oil should be clean, and small details like cabin drag should be monitored.

 As a general rule, yes, as long as it doesn’t obstruct others and you follow your state's relevant parking laws.
 However, because your RV is wider, longer and higher than a car, you’ll need to take extra care when parking.
-Try not to park too close to an intersection where the height of your motorhome could obstruct the view of other drivers.
+Try not to park too close to an intersection where the height of your motorhome could obstruct other drivers' views.
 If you’re still getting used to parking, choose a generously sized spot where you won’t feel rushed or overwhelmed.
-‘Freedom’ parking (at night, on the side of the road) is different.
-You can’t just park where it suits you, and in Australia, freedom camping is only allowed in permitted areas.
+‘Freedom’ parking is different.
+You can’t just park where it suits you; in Australia, freedom camping is only allowed in designated areas.
 Check local council websites for details.

-Essentially, no. The experience can be quite different, and it can take some time to get used to if you’re not experienced with larger vehicles.
+Essentially, no. The experience can be quite different, and it may take some time to get used to it if you’re not accustomed to larger vehicles.
 But the good news is, with a bit of practice (and some confidence), you’ll be driving like a pro.
 The key is to take your time and practice driving somewhere quiet first where you won’t feel under pressure.
-A few tips — get used to taking corners wider and slower, take care when trying to fit into tight parks or doing a three-point turn, and practice reversing (a lot).
-A motorhome is also heavier than the car you may be used to driving, so allow more time to break, maintain a safe speed, and keep a safe distance from other vehicles.
+A few tips — get used to taking corners wider and slower, take care when trying to fit into tight parks or doing a three-point turn, and practice reversing.
+A motorhome is also heavier than the car you may be used to driving, so allow more time to brake, maintain a safe speed, and keep a safe distance from other vehicles.
 And remember the height of your motorhome!
 Look for cantilever awnings, height indicator signs, and overhanging tree branches.

 Giving your motorhome a regular interior and exterior clean is vital.
 Wipe down surfaces and bench tops, sweep and vacuum, and sanitise your toilet and bathroom regularly.
-Don’t forget to include things like upholstery, awnings, blinds, curtain tracks and anywhere else dirt and dust can collect.
 Washing down its exterior will also prevent the build-up of debris and dust and allow you to check for any external damage that might need seeing.
-However, in order for you to get the most out of your motorhome, you should book a regular service (annually at a minimum but more frequently if you use your vehicle often).
-This will reduce the chance of anything significant going wrong and helps keep you safe as you travel.
-It’s also recommended that you include a check on your motorhome’s appliances, such as the freezer/fridge, oven, and other electrical equipment in your service.
+In order for you to get the most out of your motorhome, you should book a regular service with an Apollo RV Sales Service centre — annually at a minimum, but more frequently if you use your vehicle often.
+This will reduce the chance of anything significant going wrong and help keep you safe as you travel.
+Windsor’s support network will continue to offer maintenance and after-sales service on all KEA vehicles.